4rft5/NavidroFM/README.md

 I'm planning to add support for ListenBrainz auto-generated playlists, I just started using it however, so I don't have access to both their auto-generated playlists.

 ## Issues
-I have not encountered any issues during my testing, but if you encounter an issue, you can open an issue here.
+If you encounter an issue, you can open an issue here.
 Please provide logs from everything to help me better help you.